nblumoe/nblumoe.github.com/hire-me.md

 bad software, which really annoyed me.
 As I love software development so much, this is what I want to do: Deliver great Software!

-Until about three years ago I mostly developed desktop software.
+Until 2008 I mostly developed desktop software.
 Today I focus on state of the art web and mobile technologies and their combination.
 I did work in startups and love the scene.